Stress Management In El Paso, TX.

 - Lower Legs: Lift feet toward the ceiling and flex them back to point at the body.
 Feel the tension in calves.
 Relax.
 Repeat.

 - Neck: Lower chin to the chest; feel it pull at the back of the neck.
 Relax.
 Repeat.

 - Shoulders: Raise shoulders toward ears, feel the tension in the shoulders, head, neck, and upper back.
 Relax.
 Repeat.

 - Stomach: Tighten stomach muscles.
 Feel the tension.
 Relax.
 Repeat.

 - Upper Arms: Pull arms back, press elbows into the body.
 Don’t tense lower arms.
 Feel the tension in the arms, shoulders, and back.
 Relax.
 Repeat.

 - Upper Face: Raise eyebrows upwards, feel the tension in the forehead and scalp.
 Relax.
 Repeat.

-- Upper Legs: Squeeze knees together, lift legs up off the chair or the floor.
-Feel the tension in thighs.
+- Upper Legs: Squeeze knees together, lift legs off the chair or the floor.
+Feel the tension in your thighs.
 Relax.
 Repeat.